 1. Wireless Router

-The hardware works as a Wi-Fi router that gets the Internet connection then distributes that to the rest of the network via wired and Wi-Fi connections.
+The hardware works as a Wi-Fi router that gets the Internet connection and then distributes that to the rest of the network via wired and Wi-Fi connections.

 In this role, you must use the router’s WAN port for the Internet source.
 It’s also the only role in which the router’s routing and networking features (QoS, Parental Control, Dynamic DNS, VPN server, port-forwarding, etc.) are available.

 Essentially, the hardware is now a standard routing box with a built-in managed switch and Wi-Fi access point(s).